Age 17 & over on 31 Dec 2023

 Newcomers, experienced, or single-discipline swimmers, cyclists and runners for the relay.

 Over short or longer distances for teams of three.

 Complete as many back-to-back triathlons as you can in one weekend.

 The London Triathlon Expo is the UK's largest triathlon exhibition and brings together the latest kit, advice and experts to the weekend of action.

-The opening swim takes place in London Docklands; you’ll then transition to your bike inside the Olympic venue of the Excel.
-You’ll then follow a closed road cycle route taking in some of London’s best land marks roughly following the Thames – this section is made up of multiple laps.
-A final transition inside the Excel before running in and around the building itself.
+The swim takes place in London Docklands; you’ll then 'pass the baton' to your team member who will pick up their bike inside the Olympic venue of the Excel and follow a closed road cycle route taking in some of London’s best land marks roughly following the Thames – this section is made up of multiple laps.
+A final transition to 'pass the baton' inside the Excel before the third team member runs in and around the building itself.

 LimeLight Sports positively contributes to these Sustainable Development Goals:

 Every year thousands of people take part in this event and fundraise for charity.
 While this is hugely beneficial to the charities it gives the participant advantages too, from supporting a cause that is close to your heart to securing a place in this highly sought-after event and much more.

 Committing to raising money for charity gives you motivation to get outside and train, plus all of these extras which will elevate your event experience:

 Charities know that raising money is all part of the challenge, which is why they provide advice, branded materials and a personalised online fundraising page to help the donations roll in.
 Think videos for social media, branded imagery and testimonials from previous runners.